|Country of Origin||Germany|

 The American Eskimo dog, nicknamed as Eskie is the total package of beauty with brain.
 They are extremely good looking with a white fluffy coat, lion-like ruff, black eyes and sweet expression with a combination of a quick and clever mind.

-The Eskie is a companion dog who is a devoted family member thrives in family activities.
+The Eskie is a companion dog who is a devoted family member who thrives in family activities.
 They are always ready for an adventure and looks up at you with a keen, alert expression.

 Origin and History